 Schools receive 2 monitoring visits by the Schools Finance Team during the financial year.
-The first set of monitoring for the 2018/19 year was completed in October 2018 and the results show an overall improved position against budget plans of 0.936m.
-The October monitoring results are however, still forecasting a significant overall deficit position.
-We are anticipating a further improvement at the second budget monitoring visits in January 2019 but the level of balances is still a cause for concern.
+The first set of monitoring for the 2018/19 year was completed in October 2018 and the results show an overall improved position against budget plans of £0.936m.
+The second set of monitoring was completed in February showing a further improvement of £0.556m resulting in an overall improvement against original budget plans of £1.492m.
+Monitoring 2 results are however, still forecasting a significant overall deficit position and the level of balances is still a cause for concern.

 Cabinet will recall that the High Needs block outturn in 2017/18 was a pressure of £0.430m.
-This pressure has continued in 2018/19 with a forecasted in year outturn variance of £0.600m and therefore a total cumulative pressure of just over £1m.
+This pressure has continued in 2018/19 with a forecasted in year outturn variance of £0.600m and therefore a total cumulative pressure of just over £1m was forecast at November.
+However, in December 2018, the Government announced additional funding for High Needs in 2018/19 and 2019/20.
+The additional funding amounts to £0.426m for North Tyneside Council in each of the two years and this has reduced the cumulative pressure in 2018/19 to £0.604m.
 Cabinet should note that the High Needs block forms part of the Dedicated Schools Grant (DSG) which is ringfenced and does not form part of the General Fund.